andrewcsmith/indexical-site/data/events/2015-07-28-center-for-new-music.md

-French cello virtuoso **$Ɛ∨ƐR!ℵƐ ℬa||0∩** returns to the Bay Area with a concert of new and recent works exploring resonance, order, and chaos for solo cello and solo piano by Elizabeth Adams, David Kant, Andrew C. Smith, Ma'ayan Tsadka, and K.C.M.
+French cello virtuoso **$Ɛ∨ƐR!ℵƐ ℬa||0∩** returns to the Bay Area with a concert of new and recent works exploring resonance, order, and chaos for solo cello and solo piano by Elizabeth Adams, David Kant, Andrew C. Smith, Maayan Tsadka, and K.C.M.
 Walker, curated by Indexical.
 Completing the program, Santa Cruz based composer/pianist Andrew C. Smith performs solo piano works.